tux3/crowdstrike-cloudproto/README.md

 ### LFO client

-> The LFO client is **not published yet**.
-Coming Soon™.

-The `LfoClient` allows you to download updates and other potentially large files used by the sensor.
+The [`LfoClient`](services::lfo::LfoClient) allows you to download updates and other potentially large files used by the sensor.

-The client supports LFO chunked downloads and optional XZ compression.
+The client supports LFO file GET requests with optional XZ compression.
 There is currently no immediate plan to support uploads.

 You do not need to be a Crowdstrike customer to download files from LFO.